 Earplugs.
 If night noises bother you, you'll love a good set of expandable foam plugs.
 They're handy for snoozing on trains and flights, too.

 Hairdryer.
-These are generally provided in $100-plus hotel rooms.
+These are generally provided in $100-plus hotel rooms or are available from your hotel's reception desk.
 If you can't risk a bad-hair day, buy a cheap, compact hairdryer in Europe or bring a travel-friendly one from home.

 Picnic supplies.
 Bring a plastic plate (handy for dinner in your hotel room), cup, spoon, fork, and maybe salt and pepper.
-The Fozzils picnic set folds completely flat.
-Buy a Swiss Army–type knife with a corkscrew and can opener in Europe (or bring one from home if you're checking your luggage on the plane).
+Fozzils dishware folds completely flat.
+My picnic set has utensils for two and a compact corkscrew.
+You can also buy a Swiss Army–type knife with a corkscrew and can opener in Europe (or bring one from home if you're checking your luggage on the plane).

 Water bottle.
 The plastic half-liter mineral water bottles sold throughout Europe are reusable and work great.
-If you bring one from home, make sure it's empty before you go through airport security (fill it at a drinking fountain once you’re through).
+If you bring one from home, make sure it's empty before you go through airport security.

 Fold-up tote bag.
-Look for a large-capacity tote bag that rolls up into a pocket-size pouch.
-Use it for laundry, picnics, and those extra souvenirs you want to take back home.
+A large-capacity tote bag that rolls up into a pocket-size pouch is useful for laundry, grocery shopping, picnics, and those extra souvenirs.

 Small flashlight.
 Handy for reading under the sheets after "lights out" in the hostel, late-night trips down the hall, exploring castle dungeons, and hypnotizing street thieves.
 Tiny-but-powerful LED flashlights — about the size of your little finger — are extremely bright, compact, and lightweight.
-Camping-type headlamps also do the trick.
+Your phone's flashlight function also does the trick.

 Small binoculars.
 For scenery or church interiors.

 Duct tape.
 A small roll of duct tape can work miracles as a temporary fix — mending a punctured bag, solving an emergency shoe problem, and so on.
-Conserve space by spooling only as much as you might need (less than a foot) around a short pencil or dowel.
+Conserve space by spooling only as much as you might need (less than a foot) around a pen or dowel.

 Insect repellent.
-Bring some along if you're prone to bites and are going somewhere especially bug-ridden.
+Bring some along if you're prone to bites and are going somewhere especially buggy.

 Tiny lock.
 Use it to lock your backpack zippers shut.
 Note that if you check your bag on a flight, the lock may be broken to allow the bag to be inspected.
 Improve the odds of your lock's survival by buying one approved by the Transportation Security Administration — security agents can open the lock with a special master key.
-Or buy plastic locks or zip-ties to secure zippers — be sure to pack fingernail clippers or TSA-approved scissors so you can open them when you arrive.
+Or use zip-ties or flight locks to secure zippers — be sure to pack nail clippers or TSA-approved scissors so you can open them when you arrive.

 Office supplies.
-Bring paper, pens, envelopes (for letter writers), and some sticky notes (such as Post-Its) to keep your place in your guidebook.
+Bring paper, pens, and sticky notes to keep your place in your guidebook.

 Address list.
-If you’ll want to mail postcards, you could print your mailing list onto a sheet of adhesive address labels before you leave.
-You'll know exactly who you've written to, and the labels will be perfectly legible.
+If you plan to mail postcards, you could print your mailing list onto a sheet of adhesive address labels before you leave.
+You'll know exactly to who you've written, and the labels will be perfectly legible.

-A good book.
-There's plenty of empty time on a trip to either be bored or enjoy some good reading.
-Popular English-language paperbacks are often available in European airports and major train stations (usually costing more than their North American price).
-An ereader carries lots of books without the additional weight (and you can easily buy more as you go).
+Reading material.
+There's plenty of empty time on a trip to either be bored or enjoy a good book.
+Popular English-language paperbacks are often available in European airports and major train stations (usually costing more than at home).
+An ebook reader or tablet app makes it easy to carry and buy books -- or borrown them from your hoetown library -- as you go.

 Gifts.
 If you'll be the guest of local hosts, show your appreciation with small, unique souvenirs from your hometown.

 Hostel sheet.
-These days, sheets are usually included in the price of a hostel, and if they aren't, you can rent one for about $5 per stay.
-Still, you might want to bring along a sheet (silk is lighter and smaller, cotton is cheaper), which can double as a beach/picnic blanket and cover you up on overnight train rides.
+Bed linens are usually included in the price of a hostel, but if they aren't, you can rent a sheet for about $5 per stay.
+Still, you might want to bring your own sheet (silk is lighter and smaller, cotton is cheaper), which can double as a beach/picnic blanket and cover you up on overnight train rides.